Calyxt (NASDAQ:CLXT) Issues Quarterly Earnings Results

-Calyxt (NASDAQ:CLXT – Get Rating) posted its quarterly earnings results on Monday.
-The company reported ($1.09) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.60) by ($0.49), MarketWatch Earnings reports.
-The business had revenue of $0.04 million during the quarter.
+Calyxt (NASDAQ:CLXT – Get Rating) announced its quarterly earnings results on Monday.
+The company reported ($1.09) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.60) by ($0.49), MarketWatch Earnings reports.
+The business had revenue of $0.04 million for the quarter.
 Calyxt had a negative return on equity of 194.36% and a negative net margin of 10,758.60%.

 An institutional investor recently raised its position in Calyxt stock.
-Renaissance Technologies LLC boosted its position in shares of Calyxt, Inc. (NASDAQ:CLXT – Get Rating) by 2,715.7% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 504,012 shares of the company’s stock after acquiring an additional 486,112 shares during the period.
+Renaissance Technologies LLC increased its position in shares of Calyxt, Inc. (NASDAQ:CLXT – Get Rating) by 2,715.7% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 504,012 shares of the company’s stock after purchasing an additional 486,112 shares during the period.
 Renaissance Technologies LLC owned 1.18% of Calyxt worth $122,000 at the end of the most recent quarter.
 6.77% of the stock is currently owned by institutional investors.

 About Calyxt